Geodan/compressor5000/README.md

 ### Run

-Run from folder where tileset.json is located.
+Run from folder where b3dms are located.

 On Windows: